 This is because the rate of energy transfer to a circuit cannot be infinity.
 So the flux in the core also will start from its zero value at the time of switching on the transformer.
 According to Faraday’s law of electromagnetic

-Where φm is the maximum value of steady state flux.
-The transformer core are generally saturated just above the maximum steady state value of flux.
-But in our example, during switching on the transformer the maximum value of flux will jump to double of its steady state maximum value.
+Where φm is the maximum value of the steady-state flux.
+The transformer core is generally saturated just above the maximum steady state value of flux.
+But in our example, when switching on the transformer the maximum value of flux will jump to double its steady state maximum value.